ISO 31000 Risk Manager certification training

 Frequently Asked Questions: Enterprise Risk Management and ISO 31000

-1. What is Enterprise Risk Management (ERM) What is the difference between ISO 31000 and ERM?
+1. What is Enterprise Risk Management (ERM)?
 What is the difference between ISO 31000 and ERM?

 ERM is a holistic, top-down business process designed to identify, assess, manage, and monitor all potential risks and opportunities that can affect an organization's strategic objectives.
 It is led by senior leadership and provides a continuous and integrated approach to risk.